Grant Thornton: Recent significant mergers

 Although many of the firms now carry the Grant Thornton name, they are not all members of one international partnership.
 Each member firm is a separate national entity, and governs itself and manages its administrative matters independently on a local basis.
 This is similar to other professional services networks.

 Member firms

 Grant Thornton member firms service international work through their local International Business Centres — located in 40 major commercial centres throughout the world.

 Grant Thornton International Ltd. carries out an annual global research project: The Grant Thornton International Business Report, which (since 1992) surveys the views and expectations of over 10,000 privately held mid-market businesses across 28 economies.

 Controversies and criticisms

-Quality of audit work

-In its 2022 annual review, the UK's Financial Reporting Council (FRC) found that Grant Thornton UK LLP was the only Tier 1 firm1 to have all of the files reviewed by the FRC in the highest quality grading bracket awarded (“Good or limited improvements required”).
-The seven Tier 1 firms are: BDO LLP, Deloitte LLP, Ernst & Young LLP (EY), Grant Thornton UK LLP (GT), KPMG LLP, Mazars LLP, PricewaterhouseCoopers LLP (PwC).

 Nichols plc and the University of Salford

-In 2018, the UK's FRC fined Grant Thornton £4m, later reduced to £3m, for misconduct over its audits of Nichols plc and the University of Salford.
+In 2018, the Financial Reporting Council (FRC) fined Grant Thornton £4m, later reduced to £3m, for misconduct over its audits of Nichols plc and the University of Salford.
 Three partners were given personal fines of £60,000.